ibm-cloud-docs/AnalyticsEngine/provisioning.md

 **Pre-requisite**: You must have access to Bluemix US-South region.

-**Restriction**: Currently, in each Bluemix space, you can create at most one service instance (one cluster) with a maximum of three compute nodes.
+**Restriction**: Currently, in each Bluemix organization, you can create at most one service instance (one cluster) with a maximum of three compute nodes.

 ## Creating a service instance from Bluemix console

 1. Log into Bluemix console: [https://console.ng.bluemix.net](https://console.ng.bluemix.net).
-Once logged in, make sure that you have chosen `US South` as the region (on top right corner of the console), choose the Bluemix organization and the space name allotted to you.
+Once logged in, make sure that you have chosen `US South` as the region (on top right corner of the console), choose the Bluemix organization and where you have access to create service instances.

 2. Click the following link to open the service instance creation page: [IBM Analytics Engine](https://console.ng.bluemix.net/catalog/services/ibm-analytics-engine?env_id=ibm:yp:us-south&taxonomyNavigation=apps).

 3. Specify the number of compute nodes you require, choose a `Software package` and click **`Create`**.

+**Restrictions**:
-**Restriction**: You can specify a maximum of three compute nodes.
+* You can specify a maximum of three compute nodes.
+* During beta, your service instance expires within 7 days of creation.
+If you want to try the service after the previous service instance expires, you can delete the expired service instance and create a new service.

 **Software packages**:
-* Choose _`ae-1.0-SparkPack`_ , if you are planning to run only Spark workloads.
+* Choose _`AE 1.0 Spark`_, if you are planning to run only Spark workloads.
-* Choose _`ae-1.0-HadoopPack`_ , if you are planning to run Hadoop workloads in addition to Spark workloads.
+* Choose _`AE 1.0 Hadoop and Spark`_, if you are planning to run Hadoop workloads in addition to Spark workloads.
 In addition to the components you get with Spark pack, you also get Oozie, HBase and Hive, as part of the components of the Hadoop pack.

 ## Creating a service instance using the Cloud Foundry Command Line Interface